-All companies can use “confidential filing” IPO process now
+All companies can use ‘confidential filing’ IPO process now

 Google updates Forms with intelligent response validation, cross-domain uploads and more